Cooking Vacations: A S.A.L.T. Experience and Culinary Journey Through Andalucía

 Antequera/Shutterstock

-Antequera sits at the geographic heart of Andalucía, Spain’s southernmost province, halfway between Seville and Granada on the east-west axis and Málaga and Córdoba on the north-south.
-For nearly 8 centuries, from 711 to 1492, this part of Iberia was known as al-Andalus—a beacon of learning and a richly layered landscape of cultural and culinary exchange among Muslims, Christians and Jews.
+Antequera sits at the geographic heart of Andalucía, Spain’s southernmost province — halfway between Seville and Granada on the east-west axis and Málaga and Córdoba on the north-south.
+For nearly eight centuries, from 711 to 1492, this part of Iberia was known as al-Andalus—a beacon of learning and a richly layered landscape of cultural and culinary exchange among Muslims, Christians and Jews.
 Its abundant vegetation, concentration of skilled craftsmen and proximity to Málaga earned it the moniker “The Heart of Andalucía.”
 Intricate mosques, synagogues and a dizzying 32 churches and convents sprang up before its prominence petered out in the 18th century.

 Today, Antequera is touted as the logistical heart of Andalucía because of its well-connected modern highways and its hub of several transportation companies.
 Charo shows little interest in her village’s logistics renown.
 “What most residents don’t know,” she tells me, “is that Antequera’s olive oil was prized in ancient Carthage.”